 We reviewed all the best yoga mats on the market, and highly rate the Lululemon Reversible Mat 3mm.
 Made of a natural rubber that offers ultimate support for joints, this yoga mat is slightly wider than some of the other options on the market—providing plenty of room for movement.
 It doesn't contain latex, which is great for those with allergies.
 The antimicrobial properties of the mat prevent mold and mildew build-up (but you should still learn how to clean a yoga mat properly!)

 The best thick yoga mats are a great option for those who need a little extra cushioning to support and protect joints.
 We love the Gaiam Premium Mandala 6mm yoga mat for this.
-It’s a stylish and durable option, offering lots of grip and stability.
+It’s a stylish and durable mat, offering lots of grip and stability.

 Yoga for beginners on YouTube